TheRenegadeCoder/sample-programs-website/docs/projects/import-export/c/index.md

 ---

-title: Export in Typescript
+title: Import Export in C
 layout: default
 date: 2022-04-28
 last-modified: 2022-04-29

 ---

-Welcome to the Export in Typescript page!
+Welcome to the Import Export in C page!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution